headzoo/surf/README.md

 // Follow a link on the page where the link text is "new".
 Surf uses the selector
-// engine from goquery, which has a similar syntax to jQuery.
-With the FollowLink()
-// method the "a" is explicit.
-The selector below is actually "a:contains('new')". err = browser.FollowLink(":contains('new')") if err != nil { panic(err) }
+// engine from goquery, which has a similar syntax to jQuery. err = browser.Click("a:contains('new')") if err != nil { panic(err) }
 fmt.Println(browser.Title())
 // Outputs: "newest submissions: reddit.com"